pemn/usage-gui/README.md

  - A graphical user interface generated from a simple one line template
  - Run scripts directly from Windows Explorer or a shortcut/icon in the same way as a compiled executable.
  - Dynamic lists for the comboboxes.
 Options can be defined inline or by reading fields from csv and xlsx files.
- - Data persistence and save/load of panel settings using .ini and .json files.
+ - Data persistence and save/load of panel settings using .ini, .json and .yaml files.
+ - Instead of positional arguments, also allow piping a json or yaml string with named parameters.
  - Copy the full script command line to clipboard, so you can run it on enviroments without a display (Ex.: telnet/ssh).
  - Single file.
 All resources (icon, logo, classes) are included in a single .py file (or exe if you package).
  - Adaptable branding.
 The icon and logo will change according to enviroment variable USERDOMAIN.
 Default is the WinPython logo.